Sahilraut17/Car-Accident-Severity-Analysis/README.md

 2: Download the Dataset file from the link and copy it to the main folder.

-3: Download or clone the git repository https://github.com/Sahilraut17/Car-Accident-Severity-Analysis.git
+3: Download or clone the git repository from https://github.com/Sahilraut17/Car-Accident-Severity-Analysis.git

 4:  Open terminal/Cmd/anaconda and cd to the code folder.